zxlim/ICT2x01-p4-6/README.md

 **3. Work on the Issue in the new branch**
 <br />
-Commit all additons or changes to the newly created branch. **Only work within the scope of the described Issue** (Do not make changes that are irrelevant to the Issue).
+Commit all additions or changes to the newly created branch. **Only work within the scope of the described Issue** (Do not make changes that are irrelevant to the Issue).

 **4. Create a Pull Request (PR) on GitHub**
 <br />